Integround/Integround.Components/Integround.Components.Files.Ftp/README.md

 # Integround.Components.Files.Ftp
-**Integround.Components** is a set of libraries containing tools for building integration processes.
-Files.Ftp library contains client components for communicating with FTP/SFTP servers.

-Integround.Components.Files.Ftp component is available also as a Nuget package.
+**Files.Ftp** library contains client components for communicating with FTP/SFTP servers.
+It is released under the MIT license and is also available as a Nuget package.

-**Files.Ftp.FtpClient** component is used to transfer files to/from FTP servers.

-**Files.Ftp.SftpClient** component is used to transfer files to/from SFTP servers.

-**NOTE:** This component depends on Rebex File Transfer Pack libraries.
+***Note:** these components depend on Rebex File Transfer Pack libraries which require third-party licensing.
 These dependencies are not included in the repository or in the Nuget package.
-To use this component you have to include the dependecies to your project yourself.
+To use these components you have to include the dependecies to your project yourself.*

+**Integround Components** is a collection of open source integration components to help you build custom integration solutions easily.
+These components can be used in any .NET application to make it easier to execute many integration-related tasks without writing all code by yourself.